Therapists

 Psychologist and psychodynamic psychotherapist, working individually with adults.

-I gained clinical experience working at the Ursynów-Wilanów Mental Health Center, part of the Institute of Psychiatry and Neurology.
-This was complemented by internships in wards F6 and F9 of the Institute.
-I also completed a clinical internship in the Diagnostic and Therapeutic Ward F5 (closed general psychiatry) at the III Psychiatric Clinic of the Institute of Psychiatry and Neurology, as well as at the Day Ward of ZLO Praga-Południe.
+I am a graduate of the University of Economics and Human Sciences in Warsaw, where I obtained a Master’s degree in Psychology.
+I am currently enrolled in a four-year psychotherapy training program at the Laboratory of Psychoeducation in Warsaw.
+I gained clinical experience while working at the Ursynów–Wilanów Mental Health Center, operating within the Institute of Psychiatry and Neurology.
+This was complemented by placements in wards F6 and F9 of the Institute.
+I completed a clinical internship at the F5 Diagnostic and Therapeutic Ward (a closed general psychiatry unit) of the Institute’s Third Psychiatric Clinic, as well as at the Day Treatment Unit of ZLO Praga-Południe.

 Take care of your mental health!